pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

 ## Cover

-Z-Wave garage doors, blinds, and roller shutters are supported as cover in Home Assistant.
+Z-Wave garage doors, blinds, and roller shutters are supported as cover in Open Peer Power.

-To get your Z-Wave covers working with Home Assistant, follow the instructions for the general [Z-Wave component](#configuration).
+To get your Z-Wave covers working with Open Peer Power, follow the instructions for the general [Z-Wave component](#configuration).

 If you discover that you need to [invert the operation](/docs/z-wave/installation/#invert_openclose_buttons) of open/close for a particular device, you may change this behavior in your Z-Wave section of your `configuration.yaml` file as follows, in addition you can also [invert percent position](/docs/z-wave/installation/#invert_percent):